2022 Annual Drinking Water Quality Report

-In 2021, the Department of Environmental Protection performed a Source Water Assessment on our system.
+1. In 2022, the Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There are four potential sources of contamination identified for this system with a low concern level.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.[l.us/swapp.
+There are two potential sources of contamination identified for this system with a low concern level.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at https://prodapps.dep.state.fl.us/swapp/.
 We are pleased to report that our drinking water meets all federal and state requirements.

 If you have any questions about this report or concerning your water utility, please contact Will Plazewski at 352-588-2127 City Hall, 32819 Pennsylvania Ave.
 San Antonio, Florida 33576.

 We encourage you to be informed about the City of San Antonio's water utility.
 If you want to learn more, please attend our regularly scheduled commission meetings.
 They are held on the third Tuesday of each month.
 If you want to learn more, please contact City Hall during normal business hours.